streamr-dev/streamr-client-protocol-js/PROTOCOL.md

 Field    | Type | Description
 -------- | ---- | --------
 `subId` | String | Subscription id requesting the resend.
-`msgId` | MessageID | The array representation of the Message ID to resend from.
+`msgId` | MessageID | The array representation of the `MessageID` to resend from.
 Defined in the Message Layer.

 #### ResendRangeRequest

 Requests a resend for a subscription id of a range of messages between two message ids.
-It carries two `MessageID` payloads at the Message Layer level.
+It carries two `MessageID` payloads at the Message Layer level, described in the [MessageID](#messageid) section.
 Responses are either a sequence of `ResendResponseResending`, one or more `UnicastMessage`, and a `ResendResponseResent`; or a `ResendResponseNoResend` if there is nothing to resend.

 ```
 [version, type, subId, fromMsgId, toMsgId]